Divinite2/NotebookPlus/README.md

-# Automations
+# NotebookPlus
-Website for various web-applications!
+Integrated notebook web-application that brings the best of the physical notebook online!

 ## Planned Features

-### 1. To-do List
+### 1. To-do List and Daily Planner

 Create a to-do list with deadlines and tracking!
+View your to-do lists from the previous days and plan ahead in the daily planner.

-### 2. Trip planner
+### 2. Notes

-Add locations and checkpoints to have real-time updates on travel time and duration.
+Simple document editor for taking down notes.

-### 3pip install pipenv.
-Document editor
+### 3. Journal

-Simple document editor to create to-do lists and notes.
+To be updated!

 More coming soon!